-William James Sidis Is Likely the Smartest Man to Have Ever Lived
+Meet William James Sidis, Smartest Man to Ever Live

 William James Sidis

-William "Billy" Sidis was the son of two Ukrainian Jews, Sarah and Boris, who insisted that everything Billy did, he did in pursuit of knowledge.
+William "Billy" James Sidis: the son of two Ukrainian Jews, Sarah and Boris, who insisted that everything Billy did, he did in pursuit of knowledge.
 Wikimedia/(CC BY-SA 2.0)

-When William (Billy) Sidis was barely 3 years old, the story goes, he taught himself a language: Latin.
-By the time he was 6, he had added Russian, French, German, Hebrew, Armenian and Turkish to his lengthy linguistic resume — so the story goes — along with Latin and his native tongue, English.
+When William James Sidis was barely 3 years old, the story goes, he taught himself a language: Latin.
+By the time William (aka Billy) was 6, he had added Russian, French, German, Hebrew, Armenian and Turkish to his lengthy linguistic resume — so the story goes — along with Latin and his native tongue, English.

 His mother, Sarah, a doctor, read him Greek myths as bedtime stories.
 His father, Boris, a budding superstar in the nascent field of psychology, eschewed physical activity for young Billy, instead engaging his son in debates about psychology and all sorts of other academic pursuits.